The easiest way of getting a ticket to an Argentine football game is probably to purchase a ticket online from an

 The only downside with this method is that prices will be marked up from the cost at stadium counters.
 Considering exchange rates, even with such a mark up, this might just be the most convenient approach because getting tickets from the source can be an exercise in frustration.

 Due to the popularity of their teams, prices to Boca Juniors and River Plate games are by far the most expensive.
 Suffice to say, because only ‘socios’ or ‘team members’ can purchase tickets, it is now impossible to buy Boca tickets the conventional way, and almost impossible for River tickets.
 Visitors will have to go through an agency unless you have a local friend that is a member and can get you tickets.

 Buying Tickets at the Stadium

 If it’s a big match, people will line up early in the morning to make sure they get a ticket.
 If you’re a hardcore enough fan to do this, make sure you get all the details beforehand — you don’t want to go on the wrong day, and stand in the wrong line!

 For many matches, tickets should still be available right up until kickoff, but unless you have your finger on the pulse of Argentine football it can be hard to determine this beforehand.
-There are sometimes tickets for sale on Mercado Libre, Argentina’s version of Ebay and Viagogo, but, again, purchasers will need to know what a real ticket looks like and be around to accept the delivery.
+There are sometimes tickets for sale on Mercado Libre, Argentina’s version of Ebay and Viagogo, but, again, purchasers will need to know what a real ticket looks like and be around to accept the delivery, and we’ve heard a couple of cases of the tickets not being delivered.

 Buying Soccer Tickets from a Scalper